-With respect to Proposal No. 3 of this Proxy Statement, the affirmative vote of a majority of the shares of Common Stock represented and voting at the Annual Meeting is required for ratification of the independent auditors.
-Abstentions will have no effect on such proposal.
-As brokerage firms, banks, broker-dealers and other nominees holding shares for holders who have not given specific voting instructions are permitted to vote in their discretion with respect to Proposal No. 3, there will not be any broker "non-votes" with respect to such proposal.
-See "What happens if I do not give specific voting instructions?" below.
+With respect to Proposal No. 4 of this Proxy Statement, the affirmative vote of a majority of the shares of Common Stock represented and voting at the Annual Meeting is required for approval of the amendment and restatement of the 2007 Plan.
+You may vote "FOR" or "AGAINST" with respect to the amendment and restatement of the 2007 Plan.
+Abstentions will have the same effect as voting against this proposal.
+Broker "nonvotes," if any, will have no effect on this proposal.
+Brokerage firms, banks, broker-dealers and other nominees holding shares for holders who have not given specific voting instructions are not permitted to vote in their discretion with respect to Proposal No. 4.
+If you do not instruct your broker how to vote, your broker may not vote with respect to this proposal and these votes will be counted as broker "non-votes," as is described in "What happens if I do not give specific voting instructions?" below.